Synchronized-TV/react-async-child/README.md

 - **required:** false
 - **type:** node

-A React element to render until the async function has not been resolved.
+A React element to render until the async function has been resolved.
 <!-- react-components-docs:end -->